ericjwdchen/ericjwdchen.github.io/_posts/2017-11-01-making-measurements.md

 title: Making Measurements
 ---

+Update: added more articles about the diagonal of the screen.

 As I write this, the iPhone X is about to launch, and I'm surprised by how many phone reviewers seem to equate screen size to the diagonal length of the display.

 [Jim Dalrymple of The Loop](http://www.loopinsight.com/2017/10/31/first-look-iphone-x/):